 Market abuse may also arise where investors suffer damage, either directly or indirectly, because other individuals:

 - have made use of confidential information (insider dealings);

-If you have complaints or information relating to the market, please send an email to the FMA’s complaints unit at email@example.com.
-Your information might contribute considerably towards prosecuting market abuse.
-Individuals who deal in financial instruments professionally are obliged to report suspicious transactions.
+Complaints or information received from the market for punishing market abuse might contribute considerably and should be sent by e-mail to the FMA’s Complaints Unit at email@example.com or alternatively should be reported using the FMA’s Whistleblower System.
+Persons conducting transactions with financial instruments on a commercial basis are obliged to report suspicious transactions and orders.
 As the FMA is subject to official secrecy, it is not allowed to disclose any information about the progress and/or result of investigations.